MicrosoftDocs/win32/desktop-src/wpd_sdk/wpd-format-attributes.md

 ---
-Description: 'For Windows 7, Windows Portable Devices supports the following attributes for formats on a device service.
-These attributes are returned by the IPortableDeviceServiceCapabilities::GetFormatAttributes method.' ms.assetid: '53282e01-54da-4adf-8a09-2086d6398275'
+Description: For Windows 7, Windows Portable Devices supports the following attributes for formats on a device service.
+These attributes are returned by the IPortableDeviceServiceCapabilitiesGetFormatAttributes method. ms.assetid: 53282e01-54da-4adf-8a09-2086d6398275
 title: Format Attributes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Format Attributes

 For Windows 7, Windows Portable Devices supports the following attributes for formats on a device service.
-These attributes are returned by the [**IPortableDeviceServiceCapabilities::GetFormatAttributes**](iportabledeviceservicecapabilities-getformatattributes.md) method.
+These attributes are returned by the [**IPortableDeviceServiceCapabilities::GetFormatAttributes**](/windows/win32/PortableDeviceAPI/nf-portabledeviceapi-iportabledeviceservicecapabilities-getformatattributes?branch=master) method.

 ##